pankajrawat9075/Dialog-Summarization-with-Generative-AI/README.md

 # Dialog-Summarization-with-Generative-AI

 Using Open-Source LLMs like FLAN-T5, built a Dialog Summarization model and did fine-tuning with DialogSum HF Dataset.
+Training and tuning was done on AWS Sagemaker Platform.

 **Tasks completeted:**
 # 1. Generative AI Use Case: Summarize Dialogue